claudio-silva/claude-artifact-runner/README.md

 1. You created a fancy web app or UI component using Claude's Artifacts feature.
 2. You want to run it outside of Claude's website, or use it as a base for a larger project.

-### The fast way (1 command)
+### Quick Preview (Temporary)
-3. Download the Artifact to your local machine, as a `.tsx` or `.jsx` file.
+1. Download the Artifact to your local machine, as a `.tsx` or `.jsx` file.
-4. Run `npx run-claude-artifact <path-to-file>` to run the Artifact locally and preview it in your browser.
+2. Run `npx run-claude-artifact <path-to-file>` to preview it in your browser.
-5. Done!
-6. When done viewing the Artifact, press `Ctrl+C` on the terminal to stop the development server and discard the temporary project.
+3. Done!
+When finished, press `Ctrl+C` to stop and cleanup.

-> **Note:** If you just want to try out the project and don’t have an Artifact yet, you can just run `npx run-claude-artifact` to see the default demo Artifacts (created with Claude).
+> **Note:** If you just want to try the project without an Artifact, run `npx run-claude-artifact` to see demo Artifacts.

-### Alternatively
-1. Clone, install and run this project.
-2. Save your artifact to the correct folder.
-3. Run `npm run dev` to start the development server.
-4. Open your browser and visit `http://localhost:5173`.
-5. Done!
-6. When done viewing the Artifact, press `Ctrl+C` on the terminal to stop the development server, or leave it running to continue developing your project and see your changes immediately reflected in the browser.

-> See detailed installation and development instructions further below.
+### Create Your Own Project (Recommended)
+1. Download the Artifact to your local machine, as a `.tsx` or `.jsx` file.
+2. Run `npx run-claude-artifact <path-to-file> --keep` to create a new project.
+3. A clean, independent project will be created and opened in your browser.
+4. The project starts with a fresh git repository with an initial commit, ready for development.
+5. To connect it to GitHub:
+   - Create a new empty repository on GitHub (don't initialize with a README or any other files)
+   - Copy the repository URL (HTTPS or SSH)
+   - In your project directory, run:
+     ```bash
+     git remote add origin <repository-url>
+     git push -u origin main
+     ```
+   This registers the GitHub repository as the `origin` remote and pushes your initial commit.

+> **Alternative:** Use the GitHub template feature or `gh repo create` command for instant GitHub integration.

-### Optional steps
+### Continue Development
-1. Continue developing your project into a full-fledged web application.
+1. Develop your project into a full-fledged web application.
-2. Generate a release build and publish your finished application to a web server or cloud service.
+2. Generate a release build and publish to your preferred hosting platform.

+See instructions further below.

 ## Use Cases